Historic Structures

 Moved to current site: 1958

 The Nathaniel Hawthorne Birthplace was originally located on Union Street.
 It was purchased by The House of the Seven Gables Settlement Association and moved to the museum campus in 1958 under the guidance of Abbott Lowell Cummings, a noted architectural historian and conservator.
-Unlike the high-style Georgian features in The House of the Seven Gables, the Hawthorne Birthplace is a modest example of this style.

 Year built: 1830